YosysHQ/mcy/docs/source/config.rst

 	.. note:: The ``select`` keyword here is not the Yosys ``select`` command.
 The argument ``<selection>`` is used as the optional selection argument to the Yosys ``mutate`` command.
 While the selection pattern format is identical, you cannot use select subcommands such as ``-module``.

-Mutation generation options: ``mcy`` attempts to distribute mutations into all parts of the design.
+Mutation generation options: MCY attempts to distribute mutations into all parts of the design.
 The documentation section :ref:`mutgen` describes the mutation generation algorithm, and how these values affect it.

 ``weight_cover``
 	Optional.
 Weight for source location coverage.
 See :ref:`mutgen` for details.
 Default: 500